 1st Floor 2450 sqft

-Modern updated commercial HVAC unit installed in basement
+Modern updated commercial HVAC unit installed in the basement

-Full historical roof rebuilt with period styles, flashing and complete overhaul
+Full historical roof rebuilt with period styles, flashing and a complete overhaul

 Rebuilt Southern wall to historical specs